MEAT-EATING AND YOUR HEALTH

 Avoid “glued chicken”, chicken nuggets, which are similar, and things like “turkey roll”.
 This is the usual turkey sold in restaurants.
 Be sure you are getting real chicken or turkey meat, for example, not the glued together rolled up variety that may contain many chemicals.

 IS BEEF A GOOD FOOD?

-Meats such as elk, antelope, deer, bison, and others are also fine to eat, especially if fresh.
-They are not that superior, as some say, in my opinion, but they are fine to eat and contain much more omega-3 fatty acids, for example, than grain-fed chicken or beef.
-This is very good.
+Meats such as elk, antelope, deer, and perhaps others are also fine to eat, especially if fresh.
+They are often healthful and contain much more omega-3 fatty acids, for example, than grain-fed chicken or beef.

 WHAT ABOUT BEEF JERKY AND OTHER MEAT JERKY?

-Beef and other types of meat jerky are excellent snack foods, provided they are not loaded up with sugar and too many preservatives.
-Even if they have a few preservatives, they are still quite good snacks – much better than nuts, seeds, granola, trail mix or other raw grains, for example.
+Beef and other types of meat jerky are okay as occasional snack foods.
+A little is better than nuts, seeds, fruit, dried fruit, granola, trail mix or other raw grains, for example.

 WHAT ABOUT PORK, HAM AND BACON?

 Pig products are often infected with trichina or other parasite ova or cysts, even if well-cooked.
 It is hard to eliminate all the cysts.
 Pig products are also somewhat irritating.